 There's a number of things to consider when introducing a new food to your cat.
 Here's some of our experiences to help you make the transition.

-1. Introduce the new food to your cat slowly over the course of a week.
-We highly recommend you start with our three single protein varieties - OmNomNom Chicken, Tundra Chicken Pure + Tundra Turkey Pure.
+1. Introduce the new food to your cat slowly over the course of a week, or longer if needs be.
+We highly recommend starting with two or three of our single protein varieties - Fellicita Pure Chicken, Fellicita Pure Rabbit, Tundra Chicken Pure and/or Tundra Turkey Pure.
 Begin with a ratio of 90% existing food and 10% new food.
 Each day increase the new food by 10%, or more if your cat seems to be happy.
 If you currently feed dry food then we, and your cat, are really glad you're here.
 Try little bits of the new food as 'treats' and snacks to see how they respond to small portions.
 If they seem responsive to it, start and increase the wet food and decrease the kibble.
 Eating a species-appropriate diet will make them healthier, glossier and happier.
 Our wet foods represent their natural diet more closely because in the wild, cats don't come across that many dried out biscuits...

 2. Build excitement!
 Cats are curious creatures and if there's something you don't want your cat to have or play with, it just makes them more determined to get at it.
 We've all been there haven't we?
 Use this to your advantage!
 Try locking kitty out of the room whilst you noisily prepare their food - clatter their plate around and make exaggerated noises of their feeding ritual.
 Put the food down, or better still, hide it somewhere you don't normally put their food bowl, let them in and watch them hunt for it.
 When they find it, they may be so happy they just wolf it down without a second thought.
 Win-win.